jeremyButtler/freezeTB/config-commands.md

   a spoligotype spacer as mapped (for the waterman alignment step).
 Valid values are 0 to 1.

+`-spoligo-min-depth 5`: minimum number of reads to count a spoligotype spacer as present.

+`-spoligo-min-perc-depth 0.1`: Is used to set the minimum read depth filters for spoligotype spacers.
+In this case spacers with less then  `<value> * maximum_spacer_depth` read depth are counted as absent.

+`-spoligo-max-dist 5`: maximum edit distance to count two barcodes as close (`<prefix>-read-spol-close.tsv`).

 ## lineage variables you should not change

 `-dr-start 3119037`: first base of the direct repeat